 Scott loved collecting baseball cards throughout all of this life.
 He participated in fantasy sports, such as baseball since the early 80’s with his father, brother, and friends.
 His league is still continued by his children, nephew, and friends.
 Scott passed on his love of sports to his children and they enjoyed watching their teams, the St. Louis Cardinals, Green Bay Packers, and LA Lakers.
 Scott also played softball, loved 80’s music, sang in the church choir, and had a great sense of humor.
 His smile was infectious and so full of life.
 Scott loved to visit and could strike up a conversation with anyone whether he knew them well or was meeting them for the first time.
 He is known for his love of food, especially chocolate chip cookies with a glass of milk, scotcharoos, and all German foods.
 Scott was a gentle soul and always treated everyone with kindness.
 He was so loved by everyone who knew him.
 Scott enjoyed a simple life and loved his family more than anything.

 Blessed to have shared in his life is his wife of 31 years, Brenda Morman, Glen Ullin; children, Jaron and Bethany Morman, Glen Ullin; sisters, Carla (Dale) Mowder, Bismarck and Kelly Glasser, Mandan; sister-in-law, Mary Morman, Glen Ullin; and nieces and nephews, Shawn, Sarah, Shantel, and Jordan.

 Scott was preceded in death by his parents and brother, Randy Morman.

 **Refreshments and fellowship will be held at The Log Cabin following the funeral mass.
 The family invites you to join them to celebrate Scott's life.**

-To send flowers to the family or plant a tree in memory of Scott Morman, please visit our floral store.
+To send flowers to Scott's family, please visit our floral store.